-Knowing stroke and silent stroke symptoms is crucial, since the sooner a person having a stroke can get treatment, the better their chances are of survival and recovery.
+Knowing stroke and silent stroke symptoms is crucial, since the sooner treatment can be provided, the better the chances are of survival and recovery.

-Stroke and Silent Stroke Symptoms: What You Need to Know
+Stroke and Silent Stroke Symptoms That You Need to Know

 One of the possible silent stroke symptoms, especially one that occurs in the brain stem, is dizziness, difficulty walking, and loss of coordination.

-The brainstem is responsible for the body’s motor control.
-This means that, if it suffers any damage, such as what happens during a stroke, it will affect a person’s motor functions.
+The brainstem is responsible for control for the entire body.
+This means that if it suffers any damage, such as what happens during a stroke, it will affect a person’s motor functions.

-However, dizziness can also be a sign of a stroke in other parts of the brain, and not just the brain stem.
+However, dizziness can also be a sign of a stroke in another part of the brain, and not just the brain stem.

-Depending on which part of the brain the stroke is affecting, a person could experience confusion and difficulty speaking (aphasia).
+Depending on which part of the brain the stroke is affecting, a person could experience confusion and difficulty speaking.